xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 would like to persue getting remote visualization working for these exercises.

+### Note
+  - For basic graphics exercises - you should be able to use X11 over ssh. i.e `ssh -C -X -Y cooley.alcf.anl.gov, ssh -X compute_node_allocated` and run the graphics part of the exercise.
+That said, many post-2014 X servers have _INdirect GLX_ disabled in them breaking tools like paraview, VisIt and glvis.

 We have a devloped a script (to be run on your laptop) that can help with setting up a VNC connection to cooley.
 It can work on MacOS, and with some Linux VNC clients (vinagre, vncviewer).
 However the script is fragile and might not work with everyones setup - hence this is optional.
 This script will do several things

  - Logs you into cooley once with your token